 “The Chinese state enjoys more legitimacy and authority than any other”, says Jacques.
 The State is an almost spiritual representation and embodiment of the civilisation.
 It is the guardian of the civilisation.

 Soon, China will have many cities of over 20 million people.
 To accommodate their needs, the Chinese government is investing in huge infrastructure projects the like of which have never been seen in the west.
-They include visionary and futuristic high speed rail transportation systems, the three gorges dam, as well as the now Grand Canal – the longest artificial river in the world – that commenced in 542 BC and was competed in 700 AD.
+They include visionary and futuristic high-speed rail transportation systems, the three gorges dam, as well as the Grand Canal – the longest artificial river in the world – that commenced in 542 BC and was completed in 700 AD.

-By and large, this massive global shift in power might be scary for some.
-But it represents democratisation.
-China, India and Malaysia combined comprise 38% of the world’s population.
+But what this massive global shift in power does represent is democratisation.
+China, India and Malaysia combined comprise 38 per cent of the world’s population.
 Why shouldn’t they take their turn and rise?